Skip to content

 Audit Procedure:

-1. Identify all Apex classes containing @AuraEnabled methods or other methods exposed to customer portal sites.
+1. Identify all Apex classes exposing @AuraEnabled, @InvocableMethod, or @RestResource methods accessible to portal users.

-2. For each method, examine the parameter list to identify parameters of type Id, String, List<Id>, List<String>, Set<Id>, or Map<String, Object> that could control record access.
+2. Review method parameters of type Id, String, collections, or maps that could influence record access.

-6. Flag any method that accepts user-supplied parameters controlling record access as noncompliant.
+5. Flag any method that relies solely on user-supplied parameters to control record access as noncompliant.

 Remediation: